ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/contravariance.md

 [!code-csharp[ContravarianceExamples.cs](../../../../test/Rezolver.Tests.Examples/ContravarianceExamples.cs#example8)]

-Any we can also do the same for *any* type which has the `I2DShape` interface:
+And we can also do the same for *any* type which has the `I2DShape` interface:

 [!code-csharp[ContravarianceExamples.cs](../../../../test/Rezolver.Tests.Examples/ContravarianceExamples.cs#example9)]